Introduction to Analysing Qualitative Interviews

 "A highlight was realising how far I’d come and how much I’d learned!
 Feeling inspired to try out what I’ve learned, thank you”

-Receive our termly bulletin:
+Receive our bulletin:

 Our courses are popular and often sell-out quickly.
-To receive a termly bulletin of upcoming course dates, please register here.
+To receive a bulletin of upcoming course dates, please register here.

 Got a question?
 Contact us: